 Itching, scratching, losing hair or maybe shaking their head – these could be signs that your cat may be suffering from an allergy.

-There are a number of ways to treat allergies including medical treatment; care products such as shampoo or conditioner as well as dietary changes.
-Your vet is ideally placed to help you.
+There are a number of ways to treat allergies including medical treatment or care products such as shampoo or conditioner.

-- Food sensitivities and allergies – Both of these are a reaction to particular foods but in the case of allergies this is triggered by the immune system
+• Food sensitivities and allergies – This is a reaction to a type of food.
+The symptoms of both food allergy and food sensitivity look very similar but in the case of an allergy the reaction is triggered by the immune system

-- Environmental allergies – an allergic reaction to something in the environment such as mites, pollens, dust and moulds
+• Environmental allergies – this is an allergic reaction to something in the environment such as mites, pollens, dust and moulds

-- Fleas – an excessive reaction to flea bites
+• Fleas – this is an excessive reaction to flea bites

 HELPING WITH FOOD ALLERGIES AND SENSITIVITIES

 Hydrolysed proteins are also good.
-Hydrolysation cuts the protein molecules into very small pieces making them less likely to trigger a reaction.
+Hydrolysation cuts the protein molecules into very small pieces, so the body does not recognise them and they are less likely to trigger a reaction.

 HELPING WITH ENVIRONMENTAL ALLERGIES AND SENSITIVITIES

-Your cat’s skin is his first layer of defence against allergens in the environmental.
-So creating a healthier skin can improve the protection.
+Your cat’s skin is their first layer of defence against allergens in the environmental.
+By improving skin condition, you can help improve the protection.
 Nutrients such as Omega-3 from fish oils and vitamins and minerals including zinc, vitamin A and B-complex can all help maintain a healthy skin.